-Cactus rot is a super common problem, and one of the main causes of cactus death.
-But just because your cactus is rotting doesn’t mean you can’t save it.
 In this post, I talk about the causes and symptoms, answer all of your questions, and give you step-by-step instructions for how to save a cactus from rot.

 Rot can start anywhere on a cactus plant.
-It could start from the bottom and spread up the plant.
+It could start from the bottom and spread up the base.
 It could start at the top and spread down.
 Or it could start anywhere in between.

 No matter which parts of a cactus plant are rotting, there are steps you can take to save your plant.
 The steps are a bit different depending on where it’s rotting.